 The Blind Bag Bug

-Here's what can be done to keep everyone sane if the kids are obsessed with blind bag toys and cards.
+Here's what you can do to manage your kid's obsession with blind bag toys and cards.

-- Modify your own behavior.
-Realize the impact that your behavior has on their obsession.
+- Modify your own behavior: Realize the impact that your behavior has on their obsession.
 If you always bring them back a toy from Target during your trip, they will expect it.
 Set up rules and boundaries over how many trips you will make to the store per month, how much money you are willing to dedicate to their collection, or how they will earn the money to buy their toys.
 At $3 a bag for one or two miniature toys, the funds will disappear quickly.